 Then there is the type of anger which really is a voice from your unconscious mind.
 I learned on my recovery journey that this anger was telling me the truth.
 It was a very wise anger.
 It would keep coming into my mind in relation to the narcissistic ex.
 Later, I realised, that this anger was essentially telling me that I have not yet learned everything about this man.
 That I was not living in truth.
 That I didn’t understand yet fully what this man really was about.
 (You can check my article about the discard phase to get an idea, what I had to learn about the man I used to consider the love of my life.
 But at that time, I was still attached to the memory of the false self).
 This anger was telling me – you had been manipulated, you had been played with, this guy is mega toxic.

-But obviously, me, having been brainwashed by new age fluff but also by my toxic family, I would judge myself for this anger.
-I would be trying to let go off it, silence its wise voice and instead blame myself and think that if only I can forgive, it would all be good.
+But obviously, me, having been brainwashed by new age ‘wisdom’ of all sorts but also by my toxic family, I would judge myself for this anger.
+I would be trying to let go of it, silence its wise voice and instead blame myself and think that if only I could forgive, it would all be good.